 Welcome to Snowmass!
 Click here to access all of the resources you may need for your day include ski area operation details, parking & drop-off information, and relevant public safety details.

 Hike or bike a mile and a half to the top of the Rim Trail and you’ll find a stunning yin-yang platform overlooking the splendor above Snowmass Village—Mt.
 Daly, Snowmass ski area and beyond.
 It’s the ideal spot to renew yourself with a break, a stretch, or just a quiet period of reflection.
 The yin-yang is one of Snowmass’s most iconic views.

-The fun’s not over when the Elk Camp Gondola tops out at Elk Camp.
-After you’ve experienced the Lost Forest and had a delicious and healthy lunch at Elk Camp Restaurant, ride the Elk Camp chair to its 11,325-foot summit, walk up to the top of the ridge and take in one of the best views of Colorado’s most famous 14ers—the Maroon Bells.
+Take in the Maroon Bell’s from the top of the Elk Camp Chair.
+Ride the Elk Camp chair to its 11,325-foot summit, walk up to the top of the ridge and take in one of the best views of Colorado’s most famous 14ers—the Maroon Bells.

 The second weekend of September, the Snowmass Balloon Festival fills the sky with one of the highest-altitude hot air balloon events in the country.
 Over three days, 30 pilots compete in challenges and races, as spectators of all ages take in the magic (for free) from Snowmass Town Park.

 One of the most anticipated events of the summer, the Jazz Aspen Snowmass Labor Day Experience draws more than 10,000 people to Snowmass for three days of world-class music.